 Literally one of the highest “liked” and chatted up post that didn’t involve an actual recipe and was simply a picture of dinner.
 How could I not share after all that LOVE!

 So here it is!
 A couple of things…I’ve not tried any other subs for this.
-We are lucky enough to have access to amazing raw milk from Redmond Farms locally and have become smitten with “OMghee” ghee – so it is NOT dairy free, but we tolerate both of these well at our home.
+We are lucky enough to have access to amazing raw milk from Redmond Farms locally & it does have ghee in it – so it is NOT dairy free, but we tolerate both of these well at our home.
 If you happen to try a sub of a nut milk or coconut milk for the raw milk, please let me know how it goes.
 Same for the ghee…hope it works out just as well with another fat, and I mean that sincerely.
 I’m guessing you’ll have wild success with the subs and once the month of April is over we’ll give those subs a try!

 It’s just a few ingredients and comes together so quickly.
 Be sure to keep them wrapped up in a flour sack dish towel while you cook them up, this makes them so soft, pliable and warm.
 Serve with grilled meats and some Tzatziki, our chicken makhani or simply as a side dish with a plate of homemade cassava pasta, oh the possibilities!!
 Please enjoy!